 Plumbing Vent and Boot: A plumbing vent is a pipe that emerges from the roof and admits air into the plumbing system allowing wastewater to flow properly to the sewer.
 There is a rubberized boot that fits around the vent, aka stack, and extends under the shingles to keep out water.

 Flashing: Sometimes called joint cover because flashing covers the gaps where materials like a roof deck and chimney meet.
-Flashing is usually galvanized steel or aluminum and easy to spot on a roof.
+Flashing is usually made of galvanized steel or aluminum and is easy to spot on a roof.
 Flashing prevents rainwater from infiltrating the roof.
 Look for flashing around chimneys, skylights, and where the roof meets a wall.

 Shingles: Shingles lie over the top of the roofing system, protecting the roof from rain and elements, while also giving the house character.

 Key Elements in Roof Maintenance

 Pay attention to these steps to extend the longevity of an asphalt roof:

 #1.
 Keep the Roof Clean